JMPerez/jmperez.github.com/_posts/2014-01-27-migrating-wordpress-jekyll-github-pages.md

 ### Features I gained, features I lost
 Since I had close to zero comments in my posts, I don't miss the comments feature, and I can always include a widget from Disqus if I eventually need it. **Syntax highlighting comes built-in** and is performed when generating the static file for the post, so I don't need to include a plug-in that does syntax-highlighting using Javascript client-side.
 If you think of it, doing this for every request is a waste of time and processing.

 There are drawbacks though.
 Not being able to run Jekyll plug-ins makes some thing worse.
 For instance, when adding a picture to a post you need to take care of creating different versions of the image, like a thumbnail and the full picture.
-Image alignment is done through raw HTML, since Mardown doesn’t provide a way to do this and you can't use plug-ins.
+Image alignment is done through raw HTML, since Markdown doesn’t provide a way to do this and you can't use plug-ins.
 And redirections can be defined creating fake posts with the previous URL, and redirecting using Javascript.

 For an example, have a look at [this fake post](https://raw.github.com/JMPerez/jmperez.github.io/master/2009/06/jpegoptim-optimize-jpg-page-speed/index.md) which will redirect from `/2009/06/jpegoptim-optimize-jpg-page-speed` to `/jpegoptim-optimize-jpg-page-speed`.
 Notice that uses the [`redirection` layout](https://github.com/JMPerez/jmperez.github.io/blob/master/_layouts/redirection.html), which redirects by using both `<meta http-equiv="refresh"` and `<link rel="canonical" href=` [as explained on StackOverflow](http://stackoverflow.com/questions/10178304/github-jekyll-old-pages-redirection-best-approach).